trebeljahr/trebeljahr.com/_booknotes/7-habits.md

 Just like the character vs. personality ethic short-term fixes usually cause long-term harm and long-term thinking, needs to be what drives decisions and ultimately behavior to be effective.

-> Our most important financial asset is our own capacity to earn.
-If we don't continually invest in improving our own PC, we severely limit our options.
+> Our most important financial asset is our capacity to earn.
+If we don't continually invest in improving our PC, we severely limit our options.
 We're locked into our present situationnning scared of our corporation or our boss's opinion of us, economically dependent and defensive.

 Trust once destroyed is very hard to gain back.
 Building relationships takes time and effort and maintaining them is almost as hard.
 In a way, one has to invest time and resources into relationships the same way one invests in monetary assets.
 Carefully, deliberately and over long time frames.
 Treating others justly and rightly, the way you want to be treated is the way to go, just like the Golden Rule states